Mary Drinkwater Mill

-The Mary and Drinkwater mines have long histories mainly tied with the ghost town of Blair and Silverpeak.
-A 120 stamp mill was built at Blair in 1906 by the Pittsburgh Silver Peak Gold Mining Company for the Drinkwater, Mary, Silver Peak mines, and others.
+The Mary and Drinkwater mines have long histories, mainly tied to the ghost towns of Blair and Silverpeak.
+A massive 120-stamp mill was constructed at Blair in 1906 by the Pittsburgh Silver Peak Gold Mining Company for the local mines.
 It was the largest stamp mill in Nevada.
-It ran for many years but eventually, it was too big and the mine couldn’t support it anymore.
-The mine went dormant around 1915.
+It ran for many years, but eventually, it was just too big for the mines to support.
+Mines in the area went dormant around 1915.

-This mill was built during a revival of the mine in 1938 as a cyanide and flotation plant.
+The current ruins on site were built in 1938 as a cyanide and flotation plant during a revival of the mine.
 Only the concrete foundations and a skeleton framework remain.

 Currently, there is an active mine nearby.
 Please respect any no trespassing signs.